-Whether you are happy to get your hands dirty on our reserves, enjoy helping out at events, or want to join our busy office team, we have a volunteering opportunity for you!
+Whether you are happy to get your hands dirty creating and maintaining habitats on our reserves, enjoy helping out at events, or want to join our busy office team, we have a volunteering opportunity for you!
+Read some of the experiences our volunteers gain from working with us, and find out more about Lou Chapman, our Volunteer Co-Ordinator.

 Volunteers are an important part of Northumberland Wildlife Trust and we hope to give everyone a fun and rewarding experience.
 We have an action force of over 250 volunteers who contribute around 180 days of work for us each month.
 Whatever your background, we can hopefully find a position to match your interests and abilities.